-The Oktoberfest may be a global phenomenon today, but celebrations in Munich remain the gold standard, which is why Solaire has partnered with German Club Manila to bring an authentic Oktoberfest experience to the Philippines last October 4 to 6.
+The Oktoberfest may be a global phenomenon today, but celebrations in Munich remain the gold standard, which is why Solaire partnered with German Club Manila to bring an authentic Oktoberfest experience to the Philippines last October 4 to 6.

 To learn more about Solaire’s and German Club Manila’s Oktoberfest, visit this link.